Blepharoplasty in Brazil: rejuvenation of the gaze with fat grafting

 - You have heavy or drooping upper eyelids;

-- You have fat bags on the lower eyelids;
+- You have under-eye bags on the lower eyelids;

 - You suffer from deep dark circles that do not improve with topical treatments;

-- You notice that your eyes look permanently tired;
+- You notice that your eyes look constantly tired;

 - You are in good overall health and have realistic expectations.